ganzerli/backend_framework/README.md

 In controllers you can send pictures(binary), html files(text), add response headers, and get the request body, like the modern frameworks.
-(request and response are global and have the buffer than tecnically you can always all) But like this is like modern frameworks. in 30kb
+(request and response are global and have the buffer than tecnically you can always all) But like this is like modern frameworks. in few Kilobytes